MicrosoftDocs/azure-dev-docs/articles/terraform/includes/install-latest-version.md

 1. Scroll down to the **Linux** download links.

 1. Move your mouse over the **64-bit** link.
-This is the link for the latest 64-bit Linux AMD version, which is appropriate for Cloud Shell.
+This link is for the latest 64-bit Linux AMD version, which is appropriate for Cloud Shell.

 1. Copy the URL.